mtkell/mkdocs/open-cmmc-stack/docs/10_backup_recovery/index.md

 ---

-## 🧾 Audit Artifacts to Generate

-- Backup policy and schedule
-- Backup and restore logs
-- Screenshots or evidence of test restores
-- Inventory of protected volumes and scope

----

 ## ✅ Next Step

-With resilient backups in place, the next section walks through writing and mapping **policies and procedures** to support your technical controls.
+With resilient backups in place and automation enforced via Ansible and systemd, the next section walks through writing and mapping **policies and procedures** to support your technical controls.

----